A Permanent Summit of the Heads of State and Government for SACU: How and Why?

-The first in this series of Trade Briefs focused on ‘sovereignty.’
+The first Trade Brief focused on ‘sovereignty.’
 Sovereignty is a characteristic of states, which can exercise their sovereignty by entering into international agreements, such as regional trade agreements.
 Concerns are often raised about ‘the loss of state sovereignty’ resulting from regional integration.
-These and other issues are considered in the Trade Brief.
-Click on the following link to read “What to do about Sovereignty when Regional Integration is pursued?“…
+These and other issues are considered.
+Read the Trade Brief here: “What to do about Sovereignty when Regional Integration is pursued?”

 The second Trade Brief focused on decision making in regional organizations.
 Reference to decision making procedures and processes within SACU are used as a point of reference.
-Click on the following link to read “Decision-making in Regional Organisations“…
+Read the Trade Brief here: “Decision-making in Regional Organisations”